 Hi everyone, my name is Tessa

 Being a bigger dog that needs lots of exercise, I am best suited to a home with a grassy backyard.
 Apartment living is just a little too cramped for me.
+I also love company and get lonely when left alone for long periods so my adopters will need to continue with my independence training.

 Adopting an animal